-The consequences of high estrogen levels can be just as detrimental to women's overall health and well-being as low estrogen levels.
+The consequences of high estrogen levels can be just as detrimental as those of low estrogen levels.

 One of the first steps to resolving the abnormal fluctuation and living an improved quality of life begins with understanding how the imbalance evolves.
 Continue reading through the following sections to learn more about elevated estrogen levels and its causes.